iTwin/appui/docs/ui/UIGlossary.md

 ## Content

 The main area of the application display.
 Typically, the content is a visual rendering of the iModel but it can be any React component.
-The content can use multiple areas organized in grid to display more than one aspect of the content at the same time.
+The content can use multiple areas organized in grid to display more than one aspect at the same time.

 ![Content visual](images/content.svg)